URGENT: Liberation to Tashi Wangchuk

 Tashi Wangchuk was arrested on January 27, 2016 and tried on January 4, 2018 for fabricated accusations of "inciting separatism," after exposing China's failure to protect the basic human right to education.

-On May 22, 2018, China sentenced Tashi Wangchuk to five years in prison, despite not having committed any crime under international law or the Chinese Constitution.
+On May 22, 2018, China sentenced Tashi Wangchuk to five years in prison, despite having committed any crime under international law or the Chinese Constitution.
 The "evidence" of China against Tashi was a short documentary video made by The New York Times about the Tashi campaign for Tibetan language education in schools.

-Tashi's lawyer has indicated that he plans to appeal the unjust conviction as well as the five-year sentence.
+Tashi's lawyer has indicated that he plans to appeal to the unjust conviction as well as the five-year sentence.
 Your signature can be the turning point we need for your release.